MiteshShah/miteshshah.github.io/_posts/mac/2015-06-15-things-to-do-after-installing-mac-os-x.markdown

 [mitesh@Matrix ~]$ brew cask install vlc
 {% endhighlight %}

+#### Install Caffeine

+* Caffeine is a tiny program that puts an icon in the right side of your menu bar.
+* Click it to prevent your Mac from automatically going to sleep, dimming the screen or starting screen savers.
+* Click it again to go back.
+* Right-click (or ⌘-click) the icon to show the menu.

+{% highlight bash %}
+[mitesh@Matrix ~]$ brew cask install caffeine
+{% endhighlight %}

 #### Install Atom
 {% highlight bash %}
 [mitesh@Matrix ~]$ brew cask install atom